Pleiades in folklore and literature: Serbian folklore

 In Serbian folklore, the Pleiades can be called Vlašići (“children of Vlas"), a title possibly connected to Slavic deity Veles.
 The members of this asterism, considered to be "seven starry brothers", each receive an individual name: in one version, duos Mika and Mioka, Raka and Raoka, Orisav and Borisav, and the last Milisav; in another, Vole and Voleta, Rale and Raleta, Mile and Mileta and Pržožak; in a third, Mile and Mileta, Rade and Radeta, Bore and Boreta and Prigimaz.

 In a version collected by Vuk Karadzic and published in the Archiv für slavische Philologie with the title Die Plejaden, a pair of brothers, Dragoman and Milan, lose their sister to a dragon and try to get her back.
 The dragon kills them.
 Years later, their mother gives birth to another son, named Busan.
 The boy suckles on his mother's breast for 7 years, becomes immensely strong and goes to kill the dragon.
 He rescues his sister and resurrects his brothers.
 Milan and Dragoman marry princesses, and the first fathers seven golden-haired children.
 The children, however, die in their sleep and are elevated to the sky as the Pleiades.

 In another version by Karadzic, translated as Abermals die Plejaden ("Once again, the Pleiades"), a human prince recruits the services of five brothers, sons of a "dragon-woman", to rescue a princess.
 After the mission, they quarrel about who gets to keep the princess.
 Their mother solves the quarrel by taking the princess as their sister.
 The narration then tells that these are the seven stars of the Pleiades, also known in Serbian as Vlašići.

 Indigenous peoples of the Americas

 It was common among the indigenous peoples of the Americas to measure keenness of vision by the number of stars the viewer could see in the Pleiades, a practice which was also used in historical Europe, especially in Greece.
 According to scholarship, some of the themes in their Pleiades stories involve dancing, a punishment inflicted on the characters, or the characters escaping to the sky.

 Andean cultures

 In the ancient Andes, the Pleiades were associated with abundance, because they return to the Southern Hemisphere sky each year at harvest-time.
 In Quechua they are called Qullqa (storehouse).

+Indigenous Andeans study the appearance of the Pleiades to decide when to seed tubers, to ensure a successful harvest.
+In The Hatun Q'ero community, a community member is appointed each year to observe the Pleiades and make offerings to an apu and Pachamama to request the necessary weather conditions.